ccktaiwan/prospera-os/README.md

 A Governance-First Enterprise Execution Operating System
 ## Governance First

+Prospera OS is an enterprise operating system in which all execution — including AI-assisted generation, automated processes, and human-initiated actions — is strictly governed by a non-overridable governance kernel.
+The kernel determines, in real time, what actions may be permitted, blocked, or escalated, and cannot be bypassed by downstream logic or tools.

 Prospera OS is governed by an explicit, authority-first governance layer.

 All system design, execution logic, automation, delegation, and AI-assisted behavior